LLNL/fudge/doc/html/_sources/tutorial/checking.rst.txt

 ---------------------------

 We will set up a script to use ``fudge`` to check ENDF files.
-I'll leave to you to figure out how to do the same with GND files (if you do, remember to load both the evaluation and the covariance!).
+I'll leave to you to figure out how to do the same with GNDS files (if you do, remember to load both the evaluation and the covariance!).

 This is what I came up with (download it :download:`here <checkendf.py>`):